arch8s/spring-2022/README.md

 <br />

-Hi there! 👋 We are team <acronym title="Archistratigs">Arch🎱s</acronym> and we are glad to present our solution to the announced Kata!
+Hi there! 👋 We are team <b title="Archistratigs">Arch🎱s</b> and we are glad to present our solution to the announced Kata!

 ## 📖 Table of Contents